 Top Ten Jack Lemmon Films

-Jack Lemmon is an actor who was beloved for his comedic work, but critically acclaimed and revered for his more dramatic fare, as well.
-An Oscar-winning dramatic actor who was, also, famous for the comedies he made with writer/director Billy Wilder and his memorable team-ups with Walter Matthau.
+Jack Lemmon is an actor who was beloved for his comedic work, yet critically acclaimed and revered for his more dramatic fare, as well.
+An Oscar-winning dramatic actor who was just as famous for the comedies he made with writer/director Billy Wilder and his memorable comedic team-ups with Walter Matthau.
 Yes, Jack Lemmon could appear in anything from the broadest of comedies to the most heartbreaking of dramas.
 He simply did whatever project happened to interest him at the time.
 Jack always called the moment the cameras started rolling “magic time” and he treated it as such.

 A generous soul, Jack Lemmon was beloved by many in the industry.
-Quite famously, Ving Rhames, actually, gave Jack his Best Actor Golden Globe when he won against him in 1997 (the Hollywood Foreign Press even had to send Rhames a new one when he refused to let Jack return it to him).
-Jack, also, served as a mentor and father figure for Kevin Spacey, often telling him that those who have made it in the industry have an obligation to "send the elevator back down" to those who are starting out.
-So, when Spacey won his Oscar for American Beauty in 1999, it comes as no surprise that he dedicated it to Jack.
+Quite famously, Ving Rhames, actually, gave Jack his Best Actor Golden Globe when he won against him in 1997.
+The Hollywood Foreign Press even had to send Rhames a new one when he refused to let Jack return it to him.
 Indeed, it might be impossible not to love Jack Lemmon.
 One of his onset mantras was “I’m spreading a little sunshine throughout the day” and with many of the films he’s left behind, he continues to do just that.
 If you’re not yet familiar with this lovable actor, you’re in for a treat.